 - Sensitivity to light and noise

-- Impacts to other senses, such as a decrease in the ability to taste or smell
+- Impacts on other senses, such as a decrease in the ability to taste or smell

-Post-concussion syndrome is probably caused by structural changes to the brain or a disruption of the nerves’ ability to send messages to the other parts of the body.
-In addition, the impacts of this syndrome are worsened by psychological factors, such as post-traumatic stress disorder resulting from the accident, or depression as a result of the pain caused by the injury.
+Post-concussion syndrome might happen due to structural changes to the brain or a disruption of the nerves’ ability to send messages to other body parts.
+In addition, the impacts of this syndrome worsen due to psychological factors, such as post-traumatic stress disorder resulting from the accident or depression due to the pain caused by the injury.
 This condition is not generally related to the severity of the injury itself.

 Some of the issues that increase an individual’s likelihood of suffering post-concussion syndrome include a history of depression, anxiety, or post-traumatic stress disorder, significant life stressors, and a lack of a strong social support system to assist the individual in recovering from the initial injury.
 Post-concussion syndrome is often more prevalent among older individuals, and women more often obtain this diagnosis than men.

 Post-concussion syndrome is often diagnosed by ruling out other potential causes of the symptoms the individual is experiencing.
 A physician will often order a CT scan or an MRI to check for abnormalities in the brain.
-An ear, nose, and throat specialist will be consulted to rule out medical conditions or illnesses that could produce symptoms such as dizziness.
-In addition to being difficult to diagnose, this condition is also often difficult to treat.
+You can consult an ear, nose, and throat specialist to rule out medical conditions or illnesses that can produce symptoms such as dizziness.
+In addition to being difficult to diagnose, this condition is often difficult to treat.
 There is no single cure, but merely a handful of symptoms that the doctor will attempt to address through various treatments.

-Those who suspect that they are suffering from post-concussion syndrome can assist medical professionals in determining the symptoms that need to be addressed by journaling the following information:
+Those who suspect that they are suffering from post-concussion syndrome can assist medical professionals in determining the symptoms that they need to address by journaling the following information:

-- Any symptoms that have been experienced, even if they seem unrelated to the head injury that was suffered.
+- Any symptoms that the victim experiences, even if they seem unrelated to the head injury.

 - Key personal information, including any situations that are causing the sufferer to experience extreme stress, such as a change in jobs or a divorce.